-With the launch of the SBID national design competition for third year students and recent graduates this summer, the competition is now in full swing as we enter into the final month before entries officially close on Friday 31st August!
+With the launch of the SBID national Student Design Competition for third year students and recent graduates this summer, the competition is now in full swing as we enter into the final month before the entries officially close on Friday 31st August!

 This brand new student competition is aimed to identify, recognise and promote creative talent of young students, their university tutor and achievement learned.
 Students from across Fashion, Interior Design, Product Design and Art are invited to submit their end of year project for a chance to win a £30,000 cash prize.

 In keeping with the aim of global design excellence for the next generation, we gathered the world’s best experts across five competitive creative sectors to be judges.
 We spoke with one of our many distinguished judges; Leading International Designer, Sebastian Conran; to get his view on this exciting (not to mention life-changing) opportunity for young designers across the UK, as well as share his insight and advice for students looking to enter!

 How do you feel about being a judge for this new student design competition?